kensiprell/ktorio.github.io/quickstart/guides/website.md

 }
 ```

 As we said, we are accepting `username` with the same `password`, but we are not accepting null values.
-If the login is valid, we respond with a single OK for now, while we reuse the template if the login fails
-to display the same form but with an error.
+If the login is valid, we respond with a single OK for now, while we reuse the template if the login fails to display the same form but with an error.

 ## Redirections

 In some cases, like route refactoring or forms, we will want to perform redirections (either temporary or permanent).
-In this case, we want to temporarily redirect to the homepage upon successful login, instead of replying with plain text.
+In this case, we want to temporarily redirect to the homepage upon successful login instead of replying with plain text.

 <table class="compare-table"><thead><tr><th>Original:</th><th>Change:</th></tr></thead><tbody><tr><td markdown="1">